super-cache-money/make-runnable/README.md

 That happens automatically.

-### Remove the `--------make-runnable-output--------` frame from the printed output
+### Remove the `--------make-runnable-output--------` frame from printed output

-You can pass in a custom option to `make-runnable` remove to that, like this:
+You can pass in a custom option to `make-runnable` to remove that, like this:
 ```
 require('make-runnable/custom')({
     printOutputFrame: false